Maxinger15/PokemonRumbleRushBot/README.md

 <p>The main logic is written in python.<br>
 <a href="https://www.python.org/downloads/">Download</a></p>
 <h3 id="tesseract">Tesseract:</h3>
-<p>Tesseract is a optical character recognition engine which is used to detect the different states of the game with the text on your display.<br>
+<p>Tesseract is a optical character recognition engine which is used to detect the different states of the game by reading the text on your display.<br>
 <a href="https://github.com/UB-Mannheim/tesseract/wiki">Download</a><br>
 <a href="https://github.com/tesseract-ocr/tesseract">Wiki</a></p>
 <h3 id="pure-python-adb">pure-python-adb</h3>